Wells Fargo Personal Loan – 2023 Review

 MoneyRates Editorial Wells Fargo Rating

 Some readers won’t be able to get past the scandals that dogged Wells Fargo a few years ago.
-And only you can decide whether for you those remain an issue today.
+Only you can decide whether those remain an issue today.

 But leaving that aside, the bank has a lot going for it.
 To start with, it has 7,400 locations, which is important for those who don’t like making online applications.
 And it’s big, with assets of $1.9 trillion and 260,000 employees at the end of 2019, which might prove valuable during a downturn.